makrai/notes/pustejovsky95-generative-lex.md

         * information related to Aktionsarten and event type (Vendler, 1967)
       * Qualia Structure
-        * defining attributes of an object, such as its constituent parts, purpose and function, mode of creation, etc., and
+        * defining attributes of an object, such as its constituent parts, purpose and function, mode of creation, etc, and
       * Inheritance Structure
         * relation between the lexical item and others in the lexicon
-  * Chapter 6: the structure of qualia, and
-    * the role they play in distributing the functional behavior of words and phrases in composition
+  * Chapter 6: the structure of qualia, and the role they play in distributing the functional behavior of words and phrases in composition
   * Chapter 7: generative devices
     * coercion
     * selective binding and co-composition